temporalio/documentation/docs-src/cloud/pricing-storage.md

 sidebar_label: Storage
 description: Temporal Cloud pricing information
 tags:
+  - pricing
-  - Pricing
+  - temporal-cloud
-  - Temporal Cloud
+  - storage
-  - Storage
+  - explanation
 ---

 An execution of a particular Workflow could exist for a few seconds, a day, month, or even forever.
 Temporal collects the Event History during this time and dispatches work when necessary.
 In this context, a Workflow Execution has only two states, open (active) or closed.